This post may contain affiliate links.

 - Pour flour into a large plastic container or tub and add food coloring and essential oils if you desire.

 - Dump in the oil to the center and mix together with your hands until it is evenly distributed and the flour sticks together when you squeeze it.
 Add more oil if needed to get the correct consistency.

 - Give the kids molds, scoops, and more and let them enjoy.

 - This can be stored for a couple weeks in an airtight container before drying out.

 - Use Corn Flour or other gluten free flours if your child has a gluten intolerance.
 I have also heard that you can make this using playground sand and oil (however I have not personally tried it)

-I need to make 2 batches next time.
-This was very popular at my house.
+I need to make two batches next time.
+Moon Dough was very popular at my house.
 Ha, even the little princess loved it!

 They will certainly love making their own Homemade Bubble Solution!